Robert Stout: Life after politics

 The Stout building (left), at the Kelburn campus of Victoria University of Wellington.

 On 22 June 1899, he was appointed Chief Justice of New Zealand, and remained in this position until 31 January 1926.
 As of 2011, Stout was the last Chief Justice of New Zealand to have served in the New Zealand Parliament.

 While Chief Justice, Stout showed a particular interest in the rehabilitation of criminals, contrasting with the emphasis on punishment that prevailed at the time.
-He took a leading part in the consolidation of New Zealand statutes (completed in 1908), and was made a Privy Councillor in 1921.
+He took a leading part in the consolidation of New Zealand statutes (completed in 1908), and was made a member of the Privy Council of the United Kingdom in 1921.
 In the same year as his retirement, Stout was appointed to the Legislative Council, the last political office he would hold.

 Stout also had a role of considerable importance in the development of the New Zealand university system.
 He had become a member of the Senate of the University of New Zealand in 1885, and remained so until 1930.
 From 1903 to 1923, he was the university's Chancellor.
 He was also prominent in Otago University from 1891 to 1898, serving on its council.
 He played a very significant role in the founding of what is now Victoria University of Wellington – the strong connection between Victoria University and the Stout family is remembered by the university's Stout Research Centre and its Robert Stout Building.

 In 1929, Stout became increasingly ill, and never recovered.
-On 19 July 1930 he died in Wellington.
+On 19 July 1930, he died in Wellington.